vishalj0501/CP/README.md

 # CP
-This Repo will contain DSA/Algo questions that I practise across all the platform
+This Repo will contain DSA/Algo questions that I practise across platforms.